Blog Layout

 Hearing loss means the brain is receiving incomplete or weak sound signals from your inner ear.
 When the brain does not receive a complete set of information, it will attempt to fill in the missing information and create meaning.

 Because the brain has to work harder to comprehend these weak sound signals, hearing loss can lead to fatigue and exhaustion.
-Long-term hearing loss can have serious negative impacts on your mental health and can contribute to depression, dementia and feelings of isolation.
+Coping with long-term hearing loss can have serious negative impacts on your mental health and can contribute to depression, dementia and feelings of isolation.

 Fortunately, the brain is incredible at adapting to the sound signals that it still receives.
 Good hearing care considers the roles of both the ears and brain to maximize speech understanding through technology.